magento/merchdocs/src/marketing/shopping-tools.md

    url: /catalog/media-browser.html

  - title: Stock Availability
-   content: Helps to notify the buyer about the availability of a product.
-Possibly a create the **Notify me when this product is in the stock** link for every product that is out of stock.
+   content: It helps buyers when you notify them about the availability of a product, and can result in increased sales.
+You can create the "Notify me when this product is in stock" link for every product that is out of stock.
    url: /catalog/inventory-product-alerts.html
 ---